2021 USA Cave Animal of the Year

 Finally, the dark zone is the section of cave that lacks light completely and where environmental conditions are the most buffered from surface variability (i.e., conditions are usually the most stable).
 This deep cave environment is characterized by perpetual darkness, nearly constant temperature, and high humidity that is near saturation.
 No plant growth persists in the dark zone, and animals that exist here represent species that are most cave-adapted.

-Subterranean habitats also can be divided vertically into distinct regions based on depth from surface and saturation with water.
+Subterranean habitats also can be divided vertically into distinct regions based on depth from the surface and saturation with water.
 Each of these zones may host distinct communities of organisms.

 Nearest the surface is the epikarst zone, which typically consists of networks of flooded or partially flooded cracks and crevices in bedrock and exists between surface and lower layers of unweathered soluble bedrock.
 Epikarst communities are dominated by small aquatic crustaceans, such as copepods and amphipods, but can also include terrestrial species.
 Water percolates through the epikarst and eventually reaches the vadose zone that contains a cave stream.
 A cave stream may be entirely fed by water from the epikarst zone or may also be fed by a sinking surface stream.